 In addition Katherine acts in a large number of aviation claims.
 These range from fatal air crashes to claims arising from faulty ejector seats and seat belt airbags, as well as employers’ liability claims for cabin crew.
-She has extensive experience of Convention claims and has a particular interest in claims arising out of medical treatment on board aircraft.
+She was involved in various claims arising out of the Vauxhall helicopter crash.
+She is currently acting in litigation arising out of the Germanwings crash, the Jet Airways crash and the Indonesia Air Asia crash, amongst numerous others.
+She has extensive experience of Convention claims, and has a particular interest in claims arising out of medical treatment on board aircraft.

-Katherine is an adept litigator but also has immense experience in alternative dispute resolution, and has acted for claimants and defendants in mediations and joint settlement meetings on numerous occasions.
-She has settled claim running into many millions of pounds.
-She has represented clients in numerous inquests including those with juries, and is currently instructed on behalf of the families of 15 of those who died in the Sousse terrorist attack in Tunisia in summer 2015.
+Katherine has immense experience in alternative dispute resolution, and has acted for claimants and defendants in joint settlement meetings on numerous occasions.
+She has settled claims running into many millions of pounds.
+She has represented clients in numerous inquests including those with juries, and was instructed throughout the lengthy and high profile inquest arising out of the Sousse terrorist attack in Tunisia in summer 2015.

 Katherine was appointed conciliator for the Passenger Shipping Association, as it was then known, in April 2010 and advised cruise lines and disgruntled passengers within the scope of the conciliation scheme until its conclusion in 2014.
 She was a volunteer barrister for Disciplinary Hearings held by the Council of the Inns of Court from 2009 to 2013.

-Katherine is a Recorder (Crime) for the London and South Eastern Circuit.
+Katherine is a Recorder (Crime and Civil) for the London and South Eastern Circuit.

-Katherine has recently been appointed as a PIcArbs panel arbitrator.
+Katherine has recently been accredited and appointed as a PIcArbs panel arbitrator.